commit-live-students/eda_project/q02_plot/README.md

-# Task 2:
+# Visualization 2

+Nice work done there !

-So, far we have studied Histplot to draw a histogram.
+Now that you have learned how to plot a histogram.
+Let's dig deeper and explore this world of visualization.

-We, can also draw a boxplot that facilitates comparision between variables or across levels of a categorical variable.
+For the record we can also draw a boxplot that facilitates comparision between variables or across levels of a categorical variable.

 It also,  helps us in outliers detection, which will help us remove them.